Parth-Agarwal216/encode/README.md

 ### 5. Continuous Improvement Cycle.

-We've implemented an **automated ticket generation system** that responds dynamically to incoming survey responses.
-To prevent duplicate tickets for the same issue, we conduct a similarity check between the new response and existing ones.
-If the response pertains to a novel issue, our system leverages AI to automatically generate a title and extract the relevant portion of the issue.
-Subsequently, we employ Devrev API calls to initiate the creation of a new ticket.
+We've implemented an automated ticket generation system that works in real-time.
+For every actionable response with a negative sentiment, a ticket will be created using the works create api where we have used LLMs to generate the title, its severity and figure out the PART it belongs to.
+Along with that we used several API calls to determine the other parameters that are to be filled.
+A report/summary, created by LLMs, that summarizes the overall feedback is also maintained.
+It is dynamically updated in real-time as new responses come in, keeping in mind old summary and new responses.

 ## Installation and Setup